 Syfe Cash+: What is it?

 Syfe Cash+ is the new kid on the block.
-It was launched earlier this week and caught our eye with the projected return of 1.75% p.a.
+It was launched in January this year and caught our eye with the projected return of 1.75% p.a.

 - LionGlobal SGD Money Market Fund (30% allocation)